 Edwin C. Burt (1818-1884) was a 19th century shoemaker and a director of Hanover Insurance Company.
-He was born in Boston, Mass to a father in the leather industry.
+He was born in Boston, Massachusetts to a father in the leather industry.

-The advertisement appeared in the New York Tribune, Sept.
-22, 1886 on pg.
-8. The style continues in the modern era and is known by its endearing label: “Granny Boot.”
+This particular advertisement appeared in the New York Tribune, Wednesday, September 22, 1886 on page 8.
+The style continues in the modern era and is known by its endearing label: “Granny Boot.”
 Side zippers have replaced the antiquated button closures which required a hook to fasten.

-I used the floral and buttony elements designed by Alyona Salimova for her Flowers of Dunes dress.
-Video Instructions for the motifs are available on YouTube and Ravelry: https://youtu.be/jc8D7Xr3w3E
+For this project, I used the floral and buttony elements designed by Alyona Salimova for her Flowers of Dunes dress.
+Video Instructions for the motif patterns are available on YouTube and Ravelry: https://youtu.be/jc8D7Xr3w3E

 • I printed a full-size image on copy paper, then pinned it on Styrofoam.

 • The first strip was Alyona’s buttonies.
 I added pearls to the center of these and used the tails to sew to one another; pinning in place as I worked.